 Just as we pursue a multidisciplinary approach when treating cancer, we take the same approach when supporting patients during treatment.
-That means a patient's support team includes not only the finest doctors and nurses, but cancer specialists in psychology, social work, art therapy, nutrition, finance, and countless other areas.
+That means a patient's support team includes not only the subspecialty doctors and nurses, but cancer specialists in psychology, social work, art therapy, nutrition, finance, and countless other areas through our patient and family support services.
 This support is fully integrated into the patient's treatment plan because we know that cancer affects not only the organs of the body, but the whole person and the whole family.
-Learn more by visiting Patient Support Services at the University of Michigan Comprehensive Cancer Center.

 Our Comprehensive Cancer Center is also a founding member of the National Comprehensive Cancer Network, a consortium of 25 premiere cancer centers formed to develop national guidelines to ensure consistent, high-quality, and cost-effective cancer care.

 For more information on the services, treatment options and care offered go to the Comprehensive Cancer Center website or call one of our nurses at the Cancer AnswerLine™ at 800-865-1125.